ballerina-platform/ballerina-lang/stdlib/database/mysql/src/main/ballerina/mysql/Module.md

 });
 ```

-The default values of the connection pool properties can be found in the documentation of the `sql:PoolOptions` type.
+For the default values of the connection pool properties, see the documentation of the `sql:PoolOptions` type.

 ### Database operations

 Once the client is created, the database operations can be executed through that client.
 This module provides support for
 creating tables and executing stored procedures.
-It also supports selecting, inserting, deleting, updating, and updating
+It also supports selecting, inserting, deleting, updating a single data record, and updating data in batches.
-data in batches.
-For more details on the supported remote functions, see the documentation of the sql module.

-Also, the details of the SQL data types and query parameters relevant to these database operations can be found in the
-documentation of the `sql` module.
+For more details on the supported remote functions, and of the details of the SQL data types and query parameters relevant to these database operations,see the documentation of the `sql` module.

 ## Samples

-### Creating an endpoint
+### Creating a client
 ```ballerina
 mysql:Client testDB = new({
     host: "localhost",